-- Become familiar with all Sacramento State policies and procedures articulated in this Handbook - Model effective management and instructional strategies - Consult daily with Teacher Candidate (provide feedback, advice, curriculum, etc.) - Meet weekly (face to face, virtually, via telephone) to co-plan, prepare for teaching, provide general feedback - Review and provide feedback on Teacher Candidate lesson plans at least 1 day prior to allowing them to teach - Observe Teacher Candidate on regular basis and provide oral and written feedback - Monitor Teacher Candidate's Ebinder of teaching materials regularly - Support Teacher Candidates in their implementation of Culturally Responsive/Antiracist/Social Justice strategies and curriculum - Communicate regularly with the University Supervisor (US) - Assist Teacher Candidate in accessing school materials, grading systems, technology, etc. - Contribute feedback for evaluation of Teacher Candidate (see section below on Teacher Candidate Evaluation; further details will be provided by Field Coordinator) - Maintain a professional relationship with Teacher Candidate at all times: withhold sensitive/personal information; refrain from inappropriate interaction and conversations; refrain from inappropriate requests (such as meeting outside of school grounds) - Maintain appropriate expectations of Teacher Candidate (Inappropriate expectations include: grading and planning for non-related classes; busy-work such as organizing or cleaning; extra work beyond the parameters of expected TC responsibilities; etc.) - Assist the Teacher Candidate in videotaping for their mandated summative evaluation: The Performance Assessment for California Teachers (edTPA) Teaching Event - If a Teacher Candidate is struggling, concerns should be documented and shared with the University Supervisor as soon as they become evident.
-The CT and US can implement the Statement of Concern/Performance Contract process detailed below, as warranted.

-The Commission on Teacher Credentialing (CTC) enacted a requirement in 2016 that all cooperating teachers complete 10 hours of initial orientation and ongoing support.
+- Become familiar with all Sacramento State policies and procedures articulated in this Handbook - Model effective management and instructional strategies - Consult regularly with Teacher Candidate (provide feedback, advice, curriculum, etc.) - Meet weekly (face to face, virtually, via telephone) to co-plan, prepare for teaching, provide general feedback - Review and provide feedback on Teacher Candidate lesson plans at least 1 day prior to allowing them to teach - Observe Teacher Candidate on regular basis and provide oral and written feedback - Support Teacher Candidates in their implementation of Culturally Responsive/Antiracist/Social Justice strategies and curriculum - Communicate regularly with the University Supervisor (US) - Assist Teacher Candidate in accessing any necessary school materials/curriculum, grading/attendance systems, technology, keys, etc. - Contribute feedback for evaluation of Teacher Candidate (see section below on Teacher Candidate Evaluation) - Maintain a professional relationship with Teacher Candidate at all times: withhold sensitive/personal information; refrain from inappropriate interaction and conversations; refrain from inappropriate requests (such as requesting meeting outside of school grounds, requesting driving students to school events, or similar requests) - Maintain appropriate expectations of Teacher Candidate (Inappropriate expectations include: grading and planning for non-related classes; busy-work such as organizing, cleaning, or photocopying; extra work beyond the parameters of expected TC responsibilities) or otherwise treating the Teacher Candidate like an assistant - Supporting and/or assisting the Teacher Candidate in the recording (for example, distribution and collection of parent/guardian permission slips to record) for their mandated summative evaluation: The Performance Assessment for California Teachers (edTPA) Teaching Event - If a Teacher Candidate is struggling, concerns should be documented and shared with the University Supervisor as soon as they become evident.
+The CT and US can implement the Statement of Concern/Performance Contract process detailed below, as warranted. - The CA Commission on Teacher Credentialing (CTC) enacted a requirement in 2016 that all cooperating teachers have completed 10 hours of initial orientation and ongoing support.
 The first is an initial orientation (minimum of 10 hours) with respect to: (1) Program curriculum, (2) Effective supervision approaches such as (but not limited to) cognitive coaching and adult learning theory, and (3) Current content specific pedagogy and instructional practices.
-The second is ongoing support to ensure that CTs stay current with respect to: (1) Knowledge and skills for supervision, and (2) Program expectations.

-All CTs/Mentors must complete this orientation, which can be accessed online here.
+The second is ongoing support to ensure that CTs stay current with respect to: (1) Knowledge and skills for supervision, and (2) Program expectations. - All CTs/Mentors must complete this orientation, which can be accessed online here.
 Two hours of the orientation is Sac State Credential program-focused and the other eight hours can be completed by participating in district, Sac State or other relevant organization professional learning.